tsipkens/atems/README.md

 This package contains a unified implementation of the thresholding user interface associated with the PCM code of Dastanpour et al. (2016) and manual code developed at the University of British Columbia.

-### Output

-The various methods of evaluating the properties of the aggregate properties output the data in a structured format, which can be exported to a JSON format to be analyzed in other software and languages.
+The code is to be implemented prior to to primary particle sizing and is critical to the PCM primary particle size estimation.

 --------------------------------------------------------------------------